roehrt/crossy/README.md

 All benchmarks were run on an Intel Core i7-11370H CPU.

-- The exact solver is able to solve 91 out of 100 instances from the PACE 2024 public benchmark set within the time limit of 1800 seconds per instance.
+- The exact solver is able to solve 91 out of 100 instances from the PACE 2024 public exact benchmark set within the time limit of 1800 seconds per instance.
-- The parameterized solver is able to solve all 125 out of 125 instances from the PACE 2024 public benchmark set within the time limit of 1800 seconds per instance.
+- The parameterized solver is able to solve all 125 instances from the PACE 2024 public parameterized benchmark set within the time limit of 1800 seconds per instance.
 The average runtime is < 1 second.

 [IPASIRUP]: https://doi.org/10.4230/LIPIcs.SAT.2023.8